What is levied by the Wealth Tax and when is it due?

-Wealth Tax is a tax whose yield is entirely transferred to the Autonomous Communities .
+Wealth Tax is a tax whose yield is transferred in its entirety to the Autonomous Communities.

 As a result of the transfer, the Autonomous Communities will be able to take regulatory powers over the tax-free threshold, the tax rate, deductions and rebates.

 Liability for Wealth Tax applies on 31 December every year and affects the assets the taxpayer holds on that date.